 My initial view of Gab when I first signed up last year was that it didn’t offer anything that Facebook and Twitter wouldn’t quickly solve if demanded by enough of its users.
 It’s essentially the same product - a centralised, trust-based model - with a right-wing hue.

 Don’t get me wrong, I’m all for competition and innovation in the social media sector so it’s great that it exists.
 It’s just that I have serious doubts as to whether (in its current form) it’ll be able survive, let alone supplant the existing Facebook/Twitter hegemony.

-If you enjoyed this post, please consider supporting EconByte by subscribing to the newsletter.
+If you enjoyed this post, consider subscribing to the newsletter!